Starting a food truck: here is your checklist

 There are 3 ways to earn money with your own food truck:

 - Selling directly to consumers: cash or POS terminal (debit card).
-If you are using a cash register, you must make sure it complies with the quality mark for cashier (Belastingdienst, in Dutch).
+If you are using a cash register, you must make sure it complies with the requirements of the Netherlands Tax (Belastingdienst, in Dutch).

 - Being contracted by a client.
-In this case, you can agree on a fixed price or bill your client based on actual costs.
+For a wedding, for example.
+In this case, you can agree on a fixed price in advance or bill your client based on actual costs after the event.

 Permits for food trucks